-Credit or debit card: You can use credit cards in most countries, but you'll be charged for each transaction.
+You can use credit cards in most countries, but you'll be charged for each transaction with most accounts.
 Tell your bank where you're going before you leave, so your card doesn't get blocked.

 Try to do your research on the best way for you to spend on holiday.
 The costs to you can vary a lot depending on which option is the best at the time.
 It can also vary a lot depending on exchange rates.

 As with anything, there are advantages and disadvantages to taking cash on holiday.